saintmalik/blog.saintmalik.me/blog/2022-09-06-leveraging-git-hook-for-secure-sdlc.md

 I would be using <a href="https://github.com/Yelp/detect-secrets" target="_blank">detect-secrets</a> as my secret scanning tool in this guide.

-1. Firstly, you need to install <a href="https://pre-commit.com/#install" target="_blank">pre-commit</a> tool
+1. Firstly, you need to install <a href="https://pre-commit.com/#install" target="_blank">pre-commit</a> tool.

 ```toml
 pip install pre-commit
 ```

-2. Navigate into your project folder and create and .pre-commit-config.yaml in the root of your folder in your terminal
+2. Navigate into your project folder and create and open .pre-commit-config.yaml in the root of your folder in your terminal.

 ```yaml
 touch .pre-commit-config.yaml